oracle/graalpython/docs/contributor/CONTRIBUTING.md

 Note that there may be a little confusion about the configuration names of benchmarks.

-##### GraalVM Community and GraalVM Enterprise configurations
+##### GraalVM Community Edition and Oracle GraalVM configurations

-We have benchmarks for GraalVM Community and Enterprise.
+We have benchmarks for GraalVM Community Edition and Oracle GraalVM.
 For historical reasons, these are sometimes referred to in some config files as *CE* and *EE*; *core* and *enterprise*; *graalvm_ce* and *graalvm_ee*; or *graalpython_core* and *graalpython_enterprise*, respectively.